ajrcarey/pdfium-render/README.md

 even when using `pdfium-render` from multiple threads.
 This approach offers no performance benefit, but it ensures that Pdfium will not crash when running as part of a multi-threaded application.

-An example of safely using `pdfium-render` as part of a multithreaded parallel iterator is available at <https://github.com/ajrcarey/pdfium-render/tree/master/examples>.
+An example of safely using `pdfium-render` as part of a multi-threaded parallel iterator is available at <https://github.com/ajrcarey/pdfium-render/tree/master/examples>.

 ## Crate features